bubbleflap/BubbleFlap-RealtimeTokenBubble-WebApplication/README.md

 - **Red pulsing glow** + "NEW" badge for 15 seconds
 - Multiple new tokens spread in grid layout to avoid overlap

-### 🔁 BFLAPSWAP - Decentralized Token Exchange
+### 🔁 BFlapSwap — Decentralized Token Exchange

 A fast, efficient, and fully integrated token swap interface built for the BNB Smart Chain.
 It allows users to trade any BEP-20 token directly within the BubbleFlap ecosystem.

 #### Core Swap Functionality
 - **Seamless Swapping**: Trade any BEP-20 token for another on the BNB Smart Chain.
 - **Real-time Data**: Fetches live price quotes, liquidity, and balance information.
-- **Wallet Integration**: Connects securely with Web3 wallets like MetaMask, Trust Wallet, etc.
+- **Wallet Integration**: Connects securely with MetaMask, Trust Wallet, OKX Wallet, and Binance Wallet.
 - **Transaction Previews**: Clearly displays `Price Impact`, `Minimum Received`, and `Liquidity Provider Fee` before you confirm.
-- **Swap** ungraduated and graduated token from flap.sh
+- **Swap** ungraduated and graduated tokens from flap.sh
+- **Quick Swap** from tooltips and chatbot — pre-fills token in BFlapSwap

 #### 🧠 Smart Routing & Controls
 - **Multi-Hop Routing**: Finds the most efficient path for your trade by routing through multiple liquidity pools (e.g., `TOKEN A` -> `WBNB` -> `TOKEN B`) to guarantee the best possible price.
 This can be toggled on or off.